Updated: May 11, 2014

 Sending a prospective client to your website is much easier than spending an hour on the phone telling him what you can do.
 Your website is your “show and tell” opportunity.
 Use it.
 You’ll find many free website creation tools online.

 Making money from your words is easier than it’s ever been.
-Just as my roofing tradesman did, you can make thousand of dollars in a couple of minutes.
+Just as my roofing tradesman did, you can make thousands of dollars in a couple of minutes.
 Get started, and do it.

 Latest posts by Angela Booth (see all)